 “In Finland, we can be sure that the project has only positive effects.
 And when it comes to offsetting carbon emissions, it doesn’t really matter where in the world the conservation takes place, as the effects are global.
 Having said that, there are of course differences in the effects of protection in different regions, even within Finland.
 A larger forested area is needed for carbon sequestration in the north than in the south, where growth is faster.
 But the more protected forest there is on Earth, the better all round.”

 What exactly does compensating for a carbon footprint involve?
-Finnish Design Shop’s carbon footprint includes direct emissions from its own operations, mainly from the use of business premises as well as travel and shipping.
-Emissions from the manufacturing and transporting of products are the responsibility of suppliers and transport companies, but sustainability is also an important consideration in choosing partners.
+Finnish Design Shop’s carbon footprint includes direct emissions from its own operations, mainly from shipping the products to customers, as well as business premises and travel.
+Emissions from the manufacturing and the logistics of incoming products are the responsibility of suppliers and transport companies, but sustainability is also an important consideration in choosing partners.

 “The total carbon footprint of our operations is quite small in itself.
 The amount of business travel by our staff was low even before the Covid-19 pandemic, as we strongly prefer remote meetings.
 Our new logistics center will receive a BREEAM environmental certificate with a high rating for the sustainability of buildings, indicating that efficient insulation, materials with a small carbon footprint, and geothermal and solar energy are used in the building.
 Along with the new facilities, we will also invest even more in eco-friendly packaging materials and methods.
 The more effective the packaging of goods, the less emissions there will be,” Kiiski says.